wso2/docs-is/en/docs/guides/user-mgt/challenge-question.md

 ### getUserChallengeQuestionIds

-This is used to retrieve all the question ids.
+This is used to retrieve all the question IDs.

 <table>
     <tbody>
         <tr class="even">
             <th>Description</th>
-            <td>This operation retrieves the challenge question Ids.</td>
+            <td>This operation retrieves the challenge question IDs.</td>
         </tr>
         <tr class="odd">
             <th>Permission Level</th>